 Safe access leads to confidence

 The installation of a home lift can also have a positive impact on confidence.
 Without the risk of a slip, trip or fall on the stairs, users worry less about possible injury and focus on more positive aspects of life.
 Being able to move around their home in a dignified way e.g., not having to use the stairs by sitting on each step, increases the feeling of control and reduces embarrassment.
-Convenience is also improved with faster access between floors, i.e., being able to answer the doorbell in a timely fashion if upstairs.
+With a domestic lift, convenience is also improved with faster access between floors, i.e., being able to answer the doorbell in a timely fashion if upstairs.

 Stiltz Customer – Helena Stone